CS171/Homework_instructions/week-04/lab/week-04_lab.md

 Congratulations, you have now completed the activities of Lab 3!

 Please upload the code of your completed lab (only activity_3) on Canvas together with this week's homework.
-More instructions on the homework manual!
+More instructions in the homework manual!

 -----